insanity54/poormans-broth/README.md

  ## Directions

  Heat on low until hot.
+Remove garlic clove.
 Add to cooked noodles and serve.